hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

-Hardaker & Dukhovni      Expires 2 October 2022                 [Page 1]
+Hardaker & Dukhovni      Expires 9 October 2022                 [Page 1]

-Internet-Draft                    title                       March 2022
+Internet-Draft                    title                       April 2022

    This document is subject to BCP 78 and the IETF Trust's Legal